aj2075/Azure-WebAPI-AAD-Authentication/README.md

 ![deployment center3](/images/deploymentcenter3.PNG)

-#### 2.2.2.
-Create deployment credentials for your Web App.
+### 2.3 Create deployment credentials for your Web App.

 Go to your Web App > Click on Deployment Center > Click on Deployment Credentials > User Cedentials > Enter a user name and password and click on save.
+Note down the username and password for future use.

    ![deployment credentials](/images/deploymentcredentials.PNG)

-#### 2.2.3 Note down the git clone uri
+**Note down the git clone uri.**

    ![git clone](/images/deploymenturl.PNG)

-### 2.3.
-Initializ,stage and commit all your applicatin files to your local git repo on your desktop
+### 2.4 Initializ,stage and commit all your applicatin files to your local git repo on your desktop

-#### 2.3.1 Change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command
+**Initialize:** change directories to the "RetailApi" folder (created in step 1: Build a simple Web API...) in your command shell and type the following command

    ```msdos
    git init